 The United Kingdom General Data Protection Regulation retains the GDPR in UK domestic law now the transition period has ended and the UK has left the EU, but the UK has the independence to keep the framework under review.
 The ‘UK GDPR’ sits alongside an amended version of the DPA 2018.
 The key principles, rights and obligations remain the same.
 However, there are implications for the rules on transfers of personal data between the UK and the EEA.

-Under the GDPR’s e-privacy directive there are specific rules concerning individuals’ privacy rights in relation to electronic communications such as emails and cookies.
-The UK has incorporated this directive into UK law via the PECR – Privacy and Electronic Communications Regulation 2003.
-There is cross over between the GDPR and PECR so both should be consulted jointly, especially when marketing to individuals
+Under the GDPR’s e-privacy directive, there are specific rules concerning individuals’ privacy rights in relation to electronic communications such as emails and cookies.
+The UK has incorporated this directive into UK law via the PECR – Privacy and Electronic Communications Regulation.
+There is a cross-over between the GDPR and PECR so both should be consulted jointly, especially when marketing to individuals.
+Read our latest post on Email Marketing in the UK.

-A living person (the deceased do not have data privacy rights).
+A living person (the deceased does not have data privacy rights).

 Natural person (see above).